 - For Keto, Lily's Chocolate Chips are great.
 For Dairy Free and Paleo, I love using HU Chocolate.

-- Nutrition is calculated using peanut butter and Lil’s Chocolate Chips.
+- Nutrition is calculated using peanut butter and Lil's Chocolate Chips.
 2 Net carbs per heart.
-Take the fiber and subtract from carbs to get NET.
+Take the fiber and subtract it from carbs to get NET.

 Nutrition information is automatically calculated, so should only be used as an approximation.